GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 - For Defend add weapon damage or shield value as **+nAd** (armor dice)
 - For Evade use **double Agility** rather than Agility & Skill
 - If the evader/defender wins the round, no blow lands in either direction
+- [TODO should this setup a chance to flee?]
+- [TODO benefit in next round?]

 #### 5. Dramatic Stance (situational)
 > Benefits determined by the specific situation and/or dramatic advantage.
 These can expand the standard stances